A computational framework for human values: A Formal Model for Value Representation

-Let us consider the context-based value taxonomy $\mathcal{V}(c)$ for a mutual aid community represented by Figure~\ref{fig:contextValueTaxonomyL}.
-The concrete definitions of properties $p_1$ and $p_3$ (property definitions \ref{eq:p1} and~\ref{eq:p3}) illustrate what it means, computationally, for the behaviour of some entity to be aligned with the value `fairness' in this context.
-In what follows, we illustrate how the exact degree of satisfaction of properties $p_1$ and $p_3$ can be computed according to these definitions.
+Let us consider the context-based value taxonomy $\mathcal{V}_{c_{s}}'$ of Figure~\ref{fig:single-mothers-2} for a mutual aid community.
+The concrete definitions of $p_1$ and $p_3$ (property definitions \ref{eq:p1} and~\ref{eq:p3}) illustrate what it means, computationally, for the behaviour of some entity to be aligned with the value `fairness' in this context.
+Next, we illustrate how the exact degree of satisfaction of $p_1$ and $p_3$ can be computed according to these definitions.
+Equation~\ref{eq:p1Sat} formally states that the degree of satisfaction of $p_1$ is the actual ratio of requests to offers, normalised to fall into the range $[-1,1]$.

-where $R=\# requests/\# offers$ represents the ratio of requests to offers, and $\max R$ is the maximum possible value for $R$.
-We note that the range of $R$ is $[0,\infty)$, but a maximum value must be selected for our equations.
-We argue that $\max R$ is domain-specific, and a maximum number must be selected for each given scenario.

-Equation~\ref{eq:p1Sat} states that the degree of satisfaction is computed by mapping the ratio $R$ of requests to offers to the range $[-1,1]$.
-When this ratio is in the range $[1,\max R]$, then this gets normalised to the range $[0,1]$ to describe a positive degree of satisfaction (where $1$ gets mapped to $0$ and $\max R$ gets mapped to $1$).
-And when the ratio is in the range $[0,1]$, then this gets translated to the range $[-1,0]$ to describe a negative degree of satisfaction (where $0$ gets mapped to $-1$ and $1$ gets mapped to $0$).

-In summary, the degree of satisfaction of $p_1$ depends on how far the ratio $R$ from $1$.
-The larger it is with respect to $1$, then the higher the degree of satisfaction.
-The closer it is to $0$ then the larger the degree of dissatisfaction.
+where $R=\# requests/\# \mathit{offers}$ represents the ratio of requests to offers, and $\max R$ is the maximum possible value for $R$.
+While the range of $R$ is $[0,\infty)$, a maximum value must be selected for our equations.
+We argue that $\max R$ is domain dependent and should be selected for each scenario.
+Equation~\ref{eq:p1Sat} states that the degree of satisfaction is computed by normalising the ratio $R$ of requests to offers to the range $[-1,1]$.
+The degree of satisfaction of $p_1$ depends on how far is the ratio $R$ from $1$.
+The larger it is with respect to $1$, the higher the degree of satisfaction.
+The closer it is to $0$, the greater the degree of dissatisfaction.